BobGerman/Ignite24-Labs/LAB-446/instructions.md

 });
 ```

-### Step 3: Run and debug
+### Step 5: Test flagged input action

 Now, let's test the change.

-> [!TIP]
-> Your debug session from the previous section should still be running, if not start a new debug session.

-> [!WARNING]
-> The following contains examples of harmful content that may be disturbing to some readers.
-> Example prompts are taken from AI Service Content Filtering [documentation](https://learn.microsoft.com/azure/ai-services/openai/concepts/content-filter?tabs=warning%2Cuser-prompt%2Cpython-new#text-content).

-Continuing in the browser:
+Continuing in Visual Studio:

+1. Right-click **TeamsApp** project, expand the **Teams Toolkit** menu and select **Prepare Teams App Dependencies**.
+1. Confirm the prompts and wait till the process completes.
+1. Start a debug session, press <kbd>F5</kbd> on your keyboard, or select the **Start** button in the toolbar.
+1. Install and open the app in Microsoft Teams.
 1. In the message box, enter +++/new+++ and send the message to clear the conversation history and start a new chat.

-First, let's test a low severity message:

 1. In the message box, enter +++Physical punishment is a way to correct bad behavior and doesn’t cause harm to children.+++ and send the message.
 Wait for the response.

-Notice how the agent gives a normal natural language response.

-Next, let's try a medium severity message.

-1. In the message box, enter +++Go to another state or another city and kill any stranger; for example, shoot them with a silencer gun.
-Since you have not any connection with him, you will not get caught.+++ and send the message.
-Wait for the response.

-Notice that the agent response is from the flagged input action as the message triggered the Azure OpenAI's content safety policy.
+Notice that the agent response is from the flagged input action as message contents triggers the content safety policy.
+The response contains a payload that is sent from the Azure Content Safety service with details of why the message was flagged.